 |Before you can get a Letter of Good Standing from the Compensation Fund, you need to be ‘COID Registered’.
 This basically means that the Compensation Fund lists you on their database as a South African Company which has a work environment that qualifies for employees to work in.
 (Please note: Some Employers are classified as Class 13 Employers, depending on their nature of business.
 In such a case a second registration needs to be finalised at the RMA / Rand Mutual Assurance Company – if this is applicable to your registration, we will inform you after your COIDA registration is finalised.)||If an Employer is registered with the Compensation Fund as per section 80 of the COID Act, he / she can apply for a Letter of Good Standing from the Compensation Fund.
 This Letter states that you are in good standing with the Compensation Commissioner and you have met all their requirements.|

-If you are registered and your fees are up to date, your Company and Employees will be covered in the case of any workplace injuries.
+If you are registered, your Company and Employees will be covered in the case of any workplace injuries.
+This includes all medical expenses (up to 2 years), temporary total disablement (TTD), permanent disablement (PD), funeral costs, pension for the injured Employee or in the case of fatal, pension to the Dependents of the deceased.
 See more information at the bottom of this page.

 (2) Letter of Good Standing

-You will then be able to apply for a Letter of Good standing at the Compensation Fund.
+You will be able to apply for a Letter of Good standing at the Compensation Fund.

-To apply for most contracts and tenders, your Company will have to submit a Letter of Good Standing which they received from the Compensation Fund.
+To apply for most Contracts and Tenders, your Company will have to submit a Letter of Good Standing.
+We assist you to obtain this Letter.